Vietnamese Student Association (VSA) Constitution

 Treasurer: The Treasurer shall be responsible for monitoring the expenditures of the organization and the delegation of funds.
 The Treasurer shall also be responsible for working with the President(s) to draw the organization budget at the beginning of each semester.
 Specific duties of the Treasurer include managing club funds through the BANNER system, applying for grants (including the President’s Programming Fund, Student Activities Fund, and Community Service Grant), collecting membership dues, keeping an updated list of paid members, and coordinating fundraisers for the organization.

 Secretary: The Secretary shall be responsible for keeping a current directory of people on the organization mailing list (adding/removing email addresses and sending messages).
 The Secretary shall also be responsible for taking attendance at organization events and writing officer-meeting minutes, which shall be stored with official records.
 The secretary will also be responsible for publicizing and marketing VSA events and opportunities by distributing flyers to colleges, e-mailing to college list-servs, and utilizing social networking media.
+The Secretary will also work alongside the Historian/Webmaster to create a newsletter every semester.

 Funds: The allocation of funds requires the signatures of the Treasurer and either the President(s), Internal Vice President, or External Vice President.